KosinskiLab/AlphaPulldown/README.md

 ## Installation: via pip or singularity

 ### Option 1 (recommended): pip
-This option is suitable for the users who have already installed and compiled [HMMER](http://hmmer.org/documentation.html), [HH-suite](https://github.com/soedinglab/hh-suite), and Kalign.

 **Firstly**, create a conda environment and gather necessary dependencies
 ```bash